-Join Malcolm Shore for an in-depth discussion in this video Installing virtual machines, part of Introduction to Kali Linux.
+Join Malcolm Shore for an in-depth discussion in this video Installing virtual machines, part of Learning Kali Linux.

 - [Voiceover] Now that VirtualBox is ready to go,…I can install my first virtual machine.…I can do this in two ways.…By manually creating the virtual image,…or by loading a pre-existing appliance.…Let's take a look at how we create…a brand new virtual machine.…The Machine menu provides a number of functions…related to virtual machines.…The key ones are also shown as icons…in the top bar, below the menu.…I'll select New to create a new virtual machine.…